Demographics of Portugal: Largest cities

 Portugal has 151 localities with national city status (cidade).
 Every city is included into a municipality (município).
 This is a list of population by city, which means that it refers to the number of inhabitants in the city proper, excluding inhabitants from the same municipality but living outside the urban area of the city in other civil parishes (freguesias) of the municipality.
 In some cases (e.g. Lisbon), the entire municipality and the city proper cover the same territory.
+Population numbers from the 2021 census.

 Population density of Portugal in 2021, per km^{2}: